cytan299/tribahtinov/README.md

   be.
 I think my overly optimistic judgement of the Airy disk pattern makes this method a collimation challenge for me.

-And thus, these above two reasons motivated me to create a less judgemental way for collimation.
+And thus, these two reasons motivated me to create a less judgemental way for collimation.

 ## The idea